 - Aug 2-9, Aug 9-16, Aug 16-23, Aug 23-30, August 30-Sept 6

-- Four designated Wilderness Areas or National Monuments
+- Four designated Wilderness Areas and National Monuments

 - One-night pre-cruise hotel stay and excursion

-- Admiralty Island bear tour—hike and bear viewing with local guide
+- Admiralty Island bear tour and viewing by skiff and hike

 - Whale watching in Frederick Sound and Chatham Strait